What is Public Speaking?

 The more knowledgeable you are about what you’re speaking on, the better your presentation will become.
 It’s just logic.
 Like every other thing in this world if you can practice and prepare for your presentation enough you will become good at it.
 Repetition is the father of learning.
 So try to know more about the topic and be prepared to tackle any sort of question.
 Another thing you should always keep in mind is that good public speaking is very intuitive and that unexpected things are will happen.
 You just can’t let them throw you off.
 So practice to the point you are ready for anything.
 Say the microphone stops working or somebody accuses you of false information…what will you say or do?

 These are some things to keep in mind during your planning process.
-You are "speaking" because you are an expert in the field.
+You are “speaking” because you are an expert in the field.
 Be it a small class presentation or an extremely critical presentation to the board of directors of your company.
 The only reason you are speaking and the others are not is because YOU know more about the subject or situation then they do.
 You are the expert.
 You are in control.
-Try to embody this mindset and use it be more confident and in-charge while you speak.
+Try to embody this mindset and use it to be more confident and in-charge while you speak.

 2. Read & Assess Your Audience

 To be a good public speaker you must be able to adapt to different situations.
-You have to be able to speak and behave differently for different situations.
+You have to be able to speak and behave differently in different situations.
 For example, if you are speaking at a wedding your tone and style “has” to be a lot different than say if you were speaking at a corporate board meeting.

 That’s why you have to learn how to pick up on these social triggers.
 You must recognize your audience and mold your presentation accordingly.
 You need to learn to read between the lines.